How to Validate Epubs to Ensure They Are CORRECT

 Download the EpubCheck package from the official site I shared at the beginning of the post.

-• Unzip the ZIP file, and it will generate a folder with several files.
+• Unzip the ZIP file; it will generate a folder with several files.

 • Use a terminal or command line to run the tool.
 The basic command would be:

-In my case, I had to provide the full path to the Android Studio Java executable, as I didn't have Java installed on my system.
+In my case, I had to indicate the full path of the Android Studio Java executable, since I didn't have Java as such installed on the system.

-When you run the command, if the program takes a while, that's a good sign: it's processing the file.
-If everything is correct, you won't see any errors.
-If it finishes too quickly, there may be a problem with the path or it may not be finding the file.
+When you run the command, if the program takes a little while, it's a good sign: it means it's processing the file.
+If everything is correct, you won't see errors.
+If it finishes too quickly, there might be a problem with the path or it might not be finding the file.

-For a correct file, the program simply indicates that there are no errors.
-However, when there are errors, it displays them clearly.
+In a correct file, the program simply indicates that there are no errors.
+On the other hand, when there are errors, it shows them clearly.

-For example, one of my books had errors because I customized a font but hadn't physically included it in the EPUB, even though I did reference it in the CSS.
-EpubCheck clearly indicated this and allowed me to quickly correct it:
+For example, one of my books had errors because I customized a font but hadn't physically included it in the EPUB, even though I referenced it in the CSS.
+EpubCheck indicated it clearly and allowed me to fix it quickly:

 ERROR(RSC-007): I:/descargas/librosacademia/laravel/es/laravel.epub/OEBPS/chapter22.xhtml(47,13): El recurso referenciado "OEBPS/fonts/SUSE-Regular.ttf" no se ha encontrado en el EPUB.